 If you consider the added dexterity and reduced ambition of the bees toward stinging you, these gloves are definitely worth a try.

 Nitrile gloves like these are used mainly in the medical profession but are also popular among beekeepers too.

-They are thicker than your regular latex gloves but offer your hands the same freedom to allow surgeon like precision (pardon the pun).
+They are thicker than your regular latex gloves.
+Still, they offer your hands the same freedom to allow surgeon-like precision (pardon the pun).

 Dishwashing gloves fall in this category and are quite popular.

 They are more durable than their medically used counterparts and therefore cheaper in the long run.